 Parish of Muiravonside by the Rev. Mr John Bertram (Statistical Account of Scotland 1791-1799)

-- The transcription of the section for Muiravonside from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Muiravonside from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - This place shown on a Google map.